 Positions on the previous file record according to a browse item.
 The record is not read

-The number of the current record is modified when it is returned by HRecNum
+The number of the current record is only changed when it is returned by the HRecNum

 ().
 For example: not to do:

 The read operation is performed from the greatest to the lowest value of the browse item (see remarks